emcoding/basic_auth_app/README.md

 ###10) Bates sequence: Store cookie and Reset password in RailsCast #274

- To DO
+#To DO

- [ ] Add tests
+- [ ] Check Hartl

-  [ ] Check Hartl
+- [ ] Add tests
-  [ ] Restrict routes to :only routes in use.
+- [ ] Restrict routes to :only routes in use.
 (The motivation behind this feature is that complex routing consumes a lot of memory.
 So eliminating unnecessary and unused routes can significantly reduce your memory consumption. )
-  [ ] Optimize UI for logging in and signing up
+- [ ] Optimize UI for logging in and signing up
-   [ ] Add css
+- [ ] Add css